u-blox F10N GNSS evaluation kit

 It’s somewhat ironic that GPS-based solutions struggle most where they are most used: in urban environments.
 At best, deep urban canyons, underpasses, tunnels, built canopies, and indoor parking briefly deteriorate global navigation satellite system (GNSS) signal quality and position accuracy.
 At worst, they interrupt service altogether, potentially handicapping businesses that depend on accurate positioning to track their vehicle fleets, streamline operations and maintenance, and manage billing.

 There are a variety of solutions that help reduce outliers to deliver more stable performance – under the right circumstances.
-GNSS receivers that track multiple satellite constellations, for example, increase the number of satellites that are within line of sight at any given time, even when only a small portion of the sky is unobstructed.
-While this reduces the likelihood of having too few signals to calculate a position estimate, it does nothing to help manage multipath effects caused when GNSS signals bounce off facades before reaching the receiver.
+GNSS receivers that track multiple satellite constellations, for example, increase the number of satellites within line of sight at any given time, even when only a small portion of the sky is unobstructed.
+While this reduces the likelihood of having too few signals to calculate a position estimate, multipath effects, caused when GNSS signals bounce off facades before reaching the receiver, persist as a concern.

-But dead reckoning goes a few steps further than that.
-Here are four more ways that dead reckoning adds value to vehicle fleet management solutions.
+But dead reckoning goes a few steps further.
+Here are three ways dead reckoning adds value to vehicle fleet management solutions.

 Alternatively, they can trick receivers into reporting false positions by spoofing them with fake GNSS signals.
 In these cases, inertial sensors offer a valuable complementary data source to maintain position service when signals are jammed or detect discrepancies between the GNSS and IMU output when signals are spoofed.

-Whether due to RF interference caused by nearby cellular modems, or physical obstructions such as trees and buildings, GNSS receivers often have to work with sub-optimal satellite signal quality.
-In these cases, inertial sensor-based positioning can be used to constrain the GNSS receiver’s position estimate to ensure that temporarily poor signal quality does not translate directly to inaccurately reported positions.
+GNSS receivers, even L1/L5 GPS receivers, often work with sub-optimal satellite signal quality, whether due to RF interference caused by nearby cellular modems or physical obstructions such as trees and buildings.
+In these cases, inertial sensor-based positioning can reduce the GNSS receiver’s position estimate to ensure that temporarily poor signal quality does not translate directly into inaccurately reported positions.

-One step removed from the positioning function itself, dead reckoning solutions can provide valuable raw data that fleet managers and vehicle insurers can tap into to gain previously hard-to-access information.
-This ranges from using the wake-on-motion functionality for theft detection or to detect minor collisions on parked vehicles to help insurance companies reduce expenses associated with unjustified claims.
+This ranges from using the wake-on-motion functionality for theft detection or detecting minor collisions on parked vehicles to helping insurance companies reduce expenses associated with unjustified claims.

-Additionally, it can be used to assess driver behavior, rewarding companies with cautious drivers with reduced insurance rates while charging more from those with reckless driving habits.
+Additionally, it can be used to assess driver behavior, potentially resulting in reduced insurance rates for companies with cautious drivers and increased rates for those with reckless driving habits.

-Ultimately, the trend will be towards increasingly sophisticated solutions that enhance positioning performance and extend it to an ever-growing set of environments.
-In the long run, multiband GNSS and dead reckoning will no doubt merge to further step up the reliability of GNSS positioning in our cities.
+Ultimately, we will witness a shift toward sophisticated solutions and mass-market applications that enhance positioning performance and extend it to an ever-growing set of environments.
+In the long run, merging multiband GNSS and dead reckoning will undoubtedly improve the reliability of GNSS positioning in our cities.